 Upload files to Google Drive

-Users can upload any type of file to Google Drive and convert certain types of files to a web-based Google document format—a Google Doc, Sheet, or Slide.
-See Manually upload files and folders to Google Drive in the user help center to learn more.
+Users can upload any type of file to Google Drive and convert certain types of files to web-based Google document formats such as Google Docs, Sheets, or Slides.
+See Manual upload settings to learn more.

 Storage and limits

 Drive storage is shared between Google Drive, Gmail, and Google Photos.
 The amount of free storage for each user depends on the type of your account:

 For each account or Team Drive, the maximum individual file size that you can upload or sync is 5 TB.
 After you've uploaded 750 GB in 1 day, you'll be blocked from uploading additional files that day.
 Google Docs, Sheets, and Slides have different size limits.

 Google Drive: When you enable the Drive service in the Admin console, your users can upload and sync any file to their accounts (you can't disable the upload and sync features separately).

 APIs: G Suite customers can use an API to add, edit, and remove files in batch, as well as to manage and generate information about their users' documents (however, it doesn't generate quota usage information at this time).
 For example, administrators can use the API to upload a large number of files and share these files with all users in their domain.
 Learn more about the API upload feature.

 SharingIf you share an uploaded file that hasn't been converted to a web-based Google document, (such as a Doc, Sheet, or Slide), both the "view" and "edit" permissions allow users to only download the file.
 Users can collaborate only on web-based Google documents.

 File types: Users can upload any type of file, including executables (for example, .exe or .vbs) and compressed files.